-Furthermore, the bill appropriates $200,000 from the state general fund to the attorney general for a domestic violence forensic medical examination program, which will support community-based or hospital-based examiner programs and related administrative costs for the biennium from July 1, 2025, to June 30, 2027.
+Furthermore, the bill appropriates $200,000 from the general fund to the attorney general for a domestic violence forensic medical examination program, which will support community-based or hospital-based examiner programs and cover related administrative costs for the biennium from July 1, 2025, to June 30, 2027.
 Organizations receiving these funds are required to report on their use of the funds and program outcomes, while the attorney general must report on the number of victims receiving examinations and collaborative efforts to assist them.

 Statutes affected: